GC-public-projects/AuthuiFirestoreDemo/README.md

 - fun provideFactory(userDataRepository: UserDataRepository): factory patern again in order to inject "UserDataRepository" in the viewModel

-- signedInUser : of type  StateFlow\<FirebaseUser?\> provided by the Authmanager Singleton
+- signedInUser : of type  StateFlow\<FirebaseUser?\> provided by the AuthManager Singleton

 - \_userData & userData : The mutableStateflow with its getter that will be affected in the init() the flow returned by userDataRepository.fetchUserDataWithListener